newjersey/navigator.business.nj.gov/content/src/license-calendar-events/architecture.md

 notesMd: "Draft:
   https://docs.google.com/document/d/1iYheqxgwQKOocjMybAszFBFF2py2HgnRktPGa1Zpl\
   yY/edit"
+previewType: renewal
+licenseName: ""
 urlSlug: architecture
-renewalEventDisplayName: tbd
-expirationEventDisplayName: tbd
+expirationEventDisplayName: Arquitect License Expiration
-licenseName: ""
-previewType: renewal
-issuingAgency: "Division of Consumer Affairs"
+renewalEventDisplayName: Arquitect License Expiration Deadline
+disclaimerText: You can renew your license 60 days before it expires and up to 30 days after expiration.
+If you fail to renew your license at this point, your license will expire, and you won't be able to provide your licensed services.
 summaryDescriptionMd: You can renew your architecture license online.
+issuingAgency: Division of Consumer Affairs
 callToActionLink: https://newjersey.mylicense.com/eGov/Login.aspx
 callToActionText: Renew My Architect License
-disclaimerText: "You can renew your license 60 days before it expires and up to 30 days after expiration.
-If you fail to renew your license at this point, your license will be suspended and you won't be able to provide your licensed services."
 ---

 ### Renewal Requirements